-Figure 1 shows the evolution of the stratospheric and tropospheric burden for both the HIST and fODS_LBC integrations.
-It can be seen that in HIST there is a strong decrease in modelled stratospheric ozone over the period 1980-1995 as a result of the increased CFC concentrations in the stratosphere and accompanying ozone destruction via chlorine species.
-Stratospheric chlorine reaches a maximum in 1997 [Maeder et al., 2010], and in the mid 1990s the decline in stratospheric ozone burden ceases, and signs of recovery emerge over the next 10 years.
+To determine the trend in chemical production, loss and ozone burden over the period 1979-2009, the model data were deseasonalised by subtracting a monthly mean climatology generated over all years.
+Figure 1 shows the evolution of the stratospheric and tropospheric burden.
+It can be seen that there is a strong decrease over the period 1980-1994 in modelled stratospheric ozone as a result of the continuing increase in CFC concentrations in the stratosphere and accompanying ozone destruction via chlorine species (Keeble et al., 2018).
+In the mid 1990s, the decline in stratospheric ozone burden ceases, and signs of recovery emerge over the next 15 years.
 Over this period, the trend in tropospheric ozone burden follows the behaviour in stratospheric ozone although less strongly and with a greater effect of interannual variability.
-In the fODS_LBC experiment, significantly less ozone depletion is calculated, although there is some decline as the stratospheric chlorine loading adjusts to the imposed 1979 constant lower boundary condition.
-This adjustment requires a period of around five years for the chlorine to be transported to high latitudes by the Brewer-Dobson circulation [Butchart, 2014].
-In the HIST experiment, the trend in tropospheric ozone burden is slightly negative over the period 1980-1993, and is thereafter positive.
-In fODS_LBC, a different behavior is calculated, with no significant trend from 1980-1993, and a positive trend thereafter.

-Figure 1 - Transient behaviour of annual mean stratospheric (a, upper) and tropospheric (b, lower) ozone burden.
+Figure 1 - Transient behaviour of stratospheric (a, upper) and tropospheric (b, lower) ozone burden.
+The seasonal cycle in ozone has been removed.
+The breakpoint at 1994 is a guide for the eye and is explained in the text